Mazloum Abdi: Commander-in-Chief of the Syrian Democratic Forces (2015–2026)

-Abdi stated that he is open to work with the Assad government within a federal system that includes the existing de facto autonomous region of Democratic Autonomous Administration of North and East Syria.
-On 29 June 2019 Abdi, as representative of the SDF, signed the action plan of the United Nations aiming to prevent the enlistment of child soldiers in the armed forces.
+Abdi stated that he was open to working with the Assad government within a federal system that included the existing de facto autonomous region of the Democratic Autonomous Administration of North and East Syria.
+On 29 June 2019, Abdi, as a representative of the SDF, signed the United Nations action plan aimed at preventing the recruitment of child soldiers into armed forces.